Select and Move

 The Widget Spacing option adds an offset defined in pixels to all controllers, to move them further away from the center of the widget.

-To the left of this value, a button marked by the blue arrow allows you to quickly deactivate/reactivate this offset.
+There is a button to the left of this value marked by the blue arrow which allows you to quickly deactivate/reactivate this offset.